Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Okay.
 So, is there anything I should have him do or just leave it?

-A: Just let it go because it'll just shoot you with more Novocaine.
+A: Just let it go because they'll just shoot you with more Novocaine.

 Q: Yeah.